srh1970/java-interview/README.md

 # Arcarithm's Coding Challenge - Overview

 ## Getting started
-Open the github codespace `Scott-Hurst-Codespace`.
+Create a github codespace (recommended approach) or clone the repo.

 Run unit tests with: `mvn test` or `mvn install` from the terminal or by using the codespace debugger.